-This paper is not intended to be a comprehensive study of community property laws.
-It is also not intended to answer questions dependent on a particular state's law (although efforts have been made to stay current on relevant state law).
-Accordingly, an examination of the current laws of each particular community property state would be needed in order to resolve a particular issue.
+This paper is not intended to be a comprehensive study of marital property laws.
+It is also not intended to answer questions dependent on a particular state's law.
+Accordingly, an examination of the current laws of a particular community property state would be needed in order to resolve a particular issue.
 Sometimes the complicated application of the laws of two states is required.
 However, it is hoped this paper can help the estate planning lawyer "spot the issue."
 Of course, any real issue should be resolved after consulting with experienced counsel licensed in the actual states where the parties are domiciled or the property in question is located.
-However, in order to describe what is the "collective" view of the community property states or their "divergent" views, the author has relied primarily on William Reppy and Cynthia A. Samuel, Community Property in the United States (7th Ed.
-2009) and Jeffrey Schoenblum, Multistate and Multinational Estate Planning (2010 Ed.) and recommends these two sources to those who desire more information.
+However, in order to describe what is the "collective" view or views of the community property states or their "divergent" views, the author has relied primarily on William Reppy, Cynthia A. Samuel and Sally Brown Richardson, Community Property in the United States (Carolina Press, 8th Ed.
+2015) and Jeffrey Schoenblum, Multistate and Multinational Estate Planning (Wolters Kluwer, 2014 Ed.) and recommends these two sources to those who desire more information.